-1. Ability to recognize and discuss aspects of Renaissance Literature
+1. Recognise and discuss aspects and forms of Renaissance Literature;

-2. Understanding of critical and theoretical debates surrounding Renaissance Literature;
+2. Apply critical and theoretical debates and approaches to readings of Renaissance Literature;

-4. Skills in interpretation and analysis of Renaissance literary works at intermediate undergraduate level;
+4. Effectively interpret and analyse Renaissance literary works at intermediate undergraduate level;

-5. Communication skills appropriate to intermediate undergraduate level;
+5. Use communication skills appropriate to intermediate undergraduate level, including personal reflection;

-6. Skills in information literacy and use of technology to perform research.
+6. Develop skills in information literacy and use technology to perform research.

 20 units of English